 This option is where things get easier.
 Much easier.

-Since the process is so much pain in the neck for the non-developer community, we couldn’t leave it like that.
-We keep up with your needs and provide a quick and efficient Figma to WordPress conversion service.
+Since the process is so much pain in the neck, especially for the non-developer community, we couldn’t leave it like that.
+We keep up with your needs and provide a quick and efficient Figma to WordPress conversion service – WordPress development done smart.

 Yes, that’s right: we convert your Figma projects into neat and healthy WordPress websites.

 What that means to you is that the painful ordeal of doing twice the amount of work is no longer the case.
-Believe it or not, we can help you jump from a project in Figma to a site on WordPress with zero coding needed from you.
+Believe it or not, we can help you jump from a project in Figma to a site on WordPress quickly and with zero coding needed from you.
 At all.
+Sounds like a great value for the price, doesn’t it?

 With Figma2wp conversion, everything will work the way you’ve always seen it on WordPress sites.
 Your dashboard will look the same – customize it if you wish; you’ll be able to install any plugins; things will run smoothly as they should.